ARM-DOE/ADI/README.md

 Under $DATA_HOME the directory structure is organized according to ARM's [data directory heiarchy](https://engineering.arm.gov/ADI_doc/pcm.html#define-environment-variables).

 ####Virtual Machine Access and File Setup
 To run ADI processes you will need to secure shell into the virtual development environment.
-This is similar to logging into remote servers from your local box.
+This is similar to logging into remote servers from your host machine.
 `$> vagrant ssh`

-To exit from virtual machine, type "exit" under virtual environment
+To exit from virtual machine, type "exit" under virtual environment (In this way, VM is still running backends)
 `[vagrant@localhost $]> exit`

+To temporarily stop the virtual machine, type "vagrant halt" under host machine `$> vagrant halt`

+ To restart the virtual machine from temporarily stopping, type "vagrant up" under host machine `$> vagrant halt`

-To completely destroy the virtual machine, run
+To completely destroy the virtual machine, and release the resources VM uses, run
 `$> vagrant destroy`
 This will destroy the VM but leave the
    <installation_area>/ADI/ADI_Vagrant directory untouched.
-Thus, leaving the data stored in the synced area and the files needed to resintall the VM, should you choose to by re-executing `vagrant up`.
+Thus, leaving the data stored in the synced area and the files needed to resintall the VM, should you choose to by re-executing `vagrant up` to build the virtual environment from scratch.

 One logged in your home directory area will be
   `/home/vagrant`
 The core ADI libraries are located in
-  `/home/vagrant/adi-macosx-master`
+  `/home/vagrant/adi-master`
 the python bindings in
   `/home/vagrant/py_lib`